MTF Labs: MTF Umeå 2015 (MTF Scandi)

 MTF Scandi also included two new editions, a Jam Camp which lasted the duration of the festival and a Trackathon which ran for a week.
 The Jam Camp, led by Obi Blanche, was a space for people to try out music technology and play together.
 This culminated in a Jam performance on stage on the final night of the festival.
-The trackathon was sponsored by Toontrack and was a competition to create a track using the Toontrack drum packages.
+The trackathon was sponsored by Toontrack and was a competition to create a track using the company's drum software.
 The two winners of the challenge, CJ Carr and Matan Berkowitz had their tracks mastered and released on Bandcamp by members of the judging panel including Vince Lynch, Pascal Guyon and Phonat (Michele Balduzzi).
 All money raised went to a charity supporting artists suffering from depression.

 MTF Scandi was held at Sliperiet - a co-creative space in Umeå Arts Campus where MTF is based, alongside many other creative enterprises.
 Throughout the weekend, organisations from Sliperiet put on sound installations around the upper floors of the building.
 These included ‘The Voice Harvester’ by Swedish ICT Interactive, ‘Audification of Absence’ by Willem Zwagers, and ‘Bubble Room Instrument’, ‘Bridging Realities Collaborative’, ‘Untitled 5:22mins’ and ‘Silent Forest’ by JAQ.
 There were also two installations on the ground floor from outside of Sliperiet; James Brewster's Electro Acoustic Cafe, and ‘The Worlds Biggest Midi Controller’ by Hakan Lidbo.

 There was also a gamification workshop on Saturday, which led to the development of the CreaCity platform for the city of Umeå, Sweden.
 CreaCity was released as part of the European SPECIFI project to develop tools for engagement with city culture and local businesses.